 Mission Critical Institute built a cybersecurity career planning tool to help people understand what it takes to be successful in cybersecurity risk management.
 The tool is a survey that has you examine you’re experience, short- and long-term career goals, education, certifications and more.

 According to the 2015 (ISC)2 Global Information Security Workforce Study, the job outlook for cybersecurity is stronger than ever, and risk management is one of the hottest areas in the field.

 Unlike certain specialized security positions, risk management jobs are peppered across all major industry sectors and government agencies, so there are ample opportunities in a variety of environments.
 You could head up risk management for a financial institution, analyze risk for a manufacturing plant, or lead IT audit operations for a large software firm.

 About 75 percent of cybersecurity professionals describe moderate to high satisfaction with the positions they hold now, which has resulted in very low turnover rates across cybersecurity jobs in general.
 From the perspective of risk management, salary is surely responsible, in part, for positive job satisfaction ratings.
 The median income for risk managers in the United States is $105,596 (per Salary.com), and the top end of the range reaches above $121K.

-Whether you’re an undergraduate student looking for a lucrative and satisfying career trajectory, or an IT professional who wants to change course and increase your salary significantly, let Mission Critical Institute help you jump-start your career in cybersecurity risk management.
+Whether you’re an undergraduate student looking for a lucrative and satisfying career trajectory, or an IT professional who wants to change course and increase you’re salary significantly, let Mission Critical Institute help you jump-start you’re career in cybersecurity risk management.

 If you’re serious about moving into cybersecurity sector and want to become job-ready as soon as possible — in as little as 35 weeks — give the Mission Critical Institute cybersecurity career planning tool a try.